Prototype-Fund-Hardware/LibreWater/README.md

 # Acraea-Prototype

-a Small Scale Desalination and Water Purification Prototype that is powered by electric heating for scientific purpose and prototyping ahead according to the [Libre Water Mission](https://codeberg.org/LibreWater/Acraea-Prototype#project-context).
+a Small Scale Desalination and Water Purification Prototype that is powered by electric heating for scientific purpose and prototyping ahead according to the Libre Water Mission: <br>
+Provide Free and Open Source Hardware Designs for Solar-thermal Desalination that can be manufactured locally in Makerspaces

 ## License
 Hardware is licensed under a CERN-OHL-S